Code-Institute-Submissions/My-Weather/README.md

 ## Testing:
 * For the testing portion of this project, I used W3C HTML Validation Service to validate my HTML, and again I used W3C CSS Validation to validate my CSS.
 Below I have linked the screenshots of my error free [HTML](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/testing_screenshot/validator%20images/HTML_Validation.png) and [CSS](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/testing_screenshot/validator%20images/CSS_Validation.png).

+To test the JavaScript I used an online compiler JSHint that shows errors and warning in JS code.
+I copied and pasted my JavaScript code into the textbox and I recieved only warning regard async functions.
+After researching the warnings on Google, I realised they are nothing to be concerned about, I learned that JSHint uses ES6 to compile code on the online tool, but you can configure the npm version of JSHint to compile on ES8.
+The screenshot of error free JavaScript code can be seen [here](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/testing_screenshot/js_hint_screenshot.PNG).

 To test the entire application I used a Chrome extension [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools).
 Lighthouse is an open-source, automated tool for improving the quality of web pages.
 I have attached a [screenshot](https://github.com/Gavin-1001/My-Weather/blob/main/assets/images/testing_screenshot/index_chrome_lighthouse_test_screenshot.PNG) of the automation testing report that was performed on the website.

 ## Deployment: